Welcome

 The Future Is On The

 Table.
-This has been a few years in the making, and though I never took the time to fully understand
+This has been a few years in the making, and though I never took the time to fully understand the

-good chance it will happen again in 2009.
+it will happen again in 2009.

 I'm in Savannah this Friday with

 Dave Kain.
-Then Sunday Havanason is making a rare appearance
+Then Sunday Havanason is making a rare appearance at the

-at the Hispanic Festival in North Charleston.
+Hispanic Festival in North Charleston.
 Also Sunday is the first of the

-Silent Music Concerts
+Silent Music Concerts presented by

-hour of sparse music which often surprises even me with its simple beauty.
+music which often surprises even me with its simple beauty.

 AND I'm playing the South Carolina Jazz Festival again.
 This time with a quartet led by